New examples of constant mean curvature surfaces in $\mathbb{S}^2\times\mathbb{R}$ and $\mathbb{H}^2\times \mathbb{R}$: Constant mean curvature surfaces in and

-\begin{remark} \begin{enumerate} \item If $\lambda = 0$ or $\lambda = \tfrac{\pi}{2}$ it is easy to check, due to the uniqueness of $\Sigma_\lambda$, that $\Sigma_0$ is a piece of the spherical helicoid $\Phi_{-1}$ (cf.\ Proposition~\ref{prop:existencia-Plateau-gamma-lambda}) and $\Sigma_{\pi/2}$ is a piece of the sphere $\{(z,w) \in \s^3:\, \pRe(z-w) = 0\}$.
+\begin{remark} ~ \begin{enumerate}[(1)] \item If $\lambda = 0$ or $\lambda = \tfrac{\pi}{2}$ it is easy to check, due to the uniqueness of $\Sigma_\lambda$, that $\Sigma_0$ is a piece of the spherical helicoid $\Phi_{-1}$ (cf.\ Proposition~\ref{prop:existencia-Plateau-gamma-lambda}) and $\Sigma_{\pi/2}$ is a piece of the sphere $\{(z,w) \in \s^3:\, \pRe(z-w) = 0\}$.

-\item The deformation technique used in the proof can be applied to show the existence and uniqueness of a graphical solutions of the Plateau problem in Killing submersions for a wide family of contour. \end{enumerate} \end{remark}
+\item The deformation technique used in the proof can be applied to show the existence and uniqueness of graphical solutions of the Plateau problem in Killing submersions for a wide family of contours, known as Nitsche contours (see also \cite[Theorem 3.11, p.\ 101]{ManPhD}). \end{enumerate} \end{remark}

 Now, we will focus on the dependence of the family $\Sigma_\lambda$ on $\lambda$.
 First, notice that $h_0$ does not depend on $\lambda$ and both $h_1$ and $h_2$ lie in horizontal geodesics which differ on a vertical translation.
 Thus, working in the universal cover of $W$ and given $0\leq\lambda_1<\lambda_2\leq\frac{\pi}{2}$, the maximum principle applied to $\Sigma_{\lambda_1}$ and $\Sigma_{\lambda_2}$ ensures that they do not intersect except in the common boundary.
 This fact proves that the family $\{\Sigma_\lambda:0\leq\lambda\leq\frac\pi 2\}$ is vertically ordered with respect to the parameter $\lambda$.